ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This Penn State release introduces a computer-vision and IoT system for monitoring crop growth and greenhouse environmental conditions.
+          This release introduces a computer-vision and IoT system for continuous greenhouse crop monitoring.
         </p>
       </div>